-Select the school where you want to attend your Italian Cooking Course!
+Select the school where you want to attend your Italian Cooking Course in Liguria!

 The cuisine of Liguria is fragrant and flavorful using the fruits of land and sea.
 The hills offer a myriad of porcini mushrooms and pine nuts, while the sea provides delicious anchovies.
 These ingredients are combined with other staples, most notably the region's delicate olive oil and fragrant herbs to create the region’s favorite dishes: braised salt cod, stewed rabbit, and an array of subtle pasta sauces.
 Seafood aside, Liguria’s most famous dish is pesto - that fragrant blend of fresh basil, garlic, pine nuts, pecorino and Parmesan cheeses, and olive oil.
 It’s often served with green beans and potatoes, and is best sampled with the local pasta.
 Liguria is also the birthplace of focaccia (a thick bread made with olive oil, usually salted or topped with softened onions or olives, but also made with a variety of other toppings).
 Focaccia con formaggio is another must-try (two layers of pastry oozing with Stracchino cheese).
 Ligurians also have a way with fresh anchovies.